danog/MadelineProtoDocs/old_docs/API_docs_v27/methods/README.md

 * <a href="contacts.search.html" name="contacts.search">Returns users found by username substring.: contacts.search</a>

-* <a href="upload.saveBigFilePart.html" name="upload.saveBigFilePart">Saves a part of a large file (over 10Mb in size) to be later passed to one of the methods.: upload.saveBigFilePart</a>

-* <a href="upload.saveFilePart.html" name="upload.saveFilePart">Saves a part of file for futher sending to one of the methods.: upload.saveFilePart</a>

 * <a href="help.saveAppLog.html" name="help.saveAppLog">Saves logs of application on the server.: help.saveAppLog</a>

 * <a href="geochats.search.html" name="geochats.search">Search messages in geocha: geochats.search</a>